content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/JUNIT/JUNIT.md

 {

 }

--   As we can see, we can change the display name or disable the method with a comment, using new annotations.
+-   As we can see, each test method is annotated with @Test annotation
+-   Also, we can change the display name or disable the test method with a comment, using new annotations.

 **3.3. @AfterEach and @AfterAll**